WSU-CDSC/MMTT-template/docs/source/nmai_mukurtu/nmai_mukurtu_workflow.rst

   :alt: Alternative text

 8) Select where you want to save your file.

-Assign it a descriptive name - usually the same name as the original XML file provided by the NMAI is sufficient.
-Set the file type to "Text CSV (.csv)" - this will automatically assign the correct file extension in the filename.
-C lick "Save".
+- Assign it a descriptive name - usually the same name as the original XML file provided by the NMAI is sufficient.

+- Set the file type to "Text CSV (.csv)" this will automatically assign the correct file extension in the filename.

+- Click "Save".

 .. image:: images/NMAI_Mukurtu_08.png
   :width: 800